-by gathering all the types of $s$-poles of $\xi$ where $b$ is the number of poles of $\xi$.
-We call this set an \emph{ $s$-polar type of $\xi$}. \end{definition} \begin{remark} Note that if $s\ \in \QQ$, the pair of integers $(k_i,l_i)$ is not determined uniquely from the local form $\xi$ around the corresponding $s$-pole.
-Therefore in this case, we consider the $s$-polar type $(\uk,\ul)$ is an additional information for $\xi$. \end{remark}
+defined via gathering all types of $s$-poles of $\xi$, where $b$ is the number of poles of $\xi$.
+We call the multi-set $(\uk,\ul)$ the \emph{$s$-polar type of $\xi$}. \end{definition} \begin{remark} If $s\in \QQ$, the pair of integers $(k_i,l_i)$ is not uniquely determined by the local form $\xi$ around the corresponding $s$-pole.
+Therefore the $s$-polar type $(\uk,\ul)$ for $\xi$ carries the additional information. \end{remark}